SEMAT-Exists-Org/source-services-user/SCHEMAS.md

 ## JSON Schemas and example requests

-This document contains [JSON Schemas](http://json-schema.org/) for User service API resources and example requests / responses.
+This document contains [JSON Schemas](http://json-schema.org/) for User service API resources.

+It also has example requests / responses.
+Request domain depends on where are you running the User service.

 ### User register